-Materials that can react with the skin, causing burns similar to thermal burns, and/or which can react with metal, causing a deterioration of the metal's surface.
+Corrosives are materials that can react with the skin, causing burns similar to thermal burns, and/or which can react with metal, causing a deterioration of the metal's surface.
 Corrosives can be liquids, solids or gases, and can therefore affect the skin, eyes and respiratory tract.